 Congressional Affairs Program

 The German Marshall Fund of the United States (GMF) provides a nonpartisan platform for transatlantic learning among policymakers on issues of mutual concern.
-The Congressional Affairs Program provides opportunities to Members of the United States Congress to stay up to date and informed on transatlantic issues.
-It does so through regular engagement with both Members and their staff.
+The Congressional Affairs Program provides opportunities to members of the United States Congress to stay up to date and informed on transatlantic issues.
+It does so through regular engagement with both members and their staff.
 It organizes topical briefings for members or committees, congressional testimony by GMF experts, and regular staff salons.
-The Congressional Affairs Program also seeks to connect lawmakers on all levels with their counterparts in Europe through events like the Congress-Bundestag Forum and others.
+This program also seeks to connect lawmakers on all levels with their counterparts in Europe through events like the Congress-Bundestag Forum and others.